data-realm/developer-interview/README.md

 You may import and run the project within the IDE of your choice or run the following gradle command to generate and a jar to execute.

-From the root dir execute `gradlew jar` (`./gradlew jar` in some environements) and then, `java -jar build/libs/dev-interview-materials.jar`.
+From the root dir execute `gradlew build` (`./gradlew build` in some environments) and then, `java -jar build/libs/integration-interview.jar`.

 _Note: why not maven?
 Primarily due to the convenience of the gradle wrapper, you don't need to install anything and you will always be using the version specified in the project_